-Several Burst searches are supported by transversal technical activities that provide support and tools and/or make the link with the LSC and Virgo detector characterization groups.
+Several Burst searches are supported by a range of technical activities that provide support, tools, and/or coordination with other groups.

 Software injections: Search pipelines use simulated signals to test and characterise their performance.
-For Burst searches, a typical set of simulated signals used for assessing pipeline performance consists of sine-gaussian, gaussian pulse, ringdown and white noise burst waveforms.
+For Burst searches, a typical set of simulated signals consists of sine-gaussian, gaussian pulse, ringdown and white noise burst waveforms.
 Other examples of simulated Burst signals are those based on theoretical emission models (eg. accretion disk instabilities) and/or numerical relativity simulations (core collapse supernovae).
-These simulations are being generated to act as input waveforms for hardware injections and create a population of simulated signals stored in frame files for Mock Data Challenges (MDCs).
-The waveforms and corresponding parameters of simulated signal populations for MDCs are defined by the goals of search activity for which the MDCs are created.
+These simulations are used to create populations of simulated signals, known as a Mock Data Challenges (MDCs).